oblakr24/chat-backup-app/README.md

 ## FAQ
 <b>How do you use this app?</b>
+1. Use it as your default SMS app
-1. Use the app on any phone to export the selected messages
+2. Use the app on any phone to export the selected messages
-2. Share the messages to another device
+3. Share the messages to another device
-3. Use the app on another device to open the file
+4. Use the app on another device to open the file
-4. Click the "Save" button on selected conversations to save them to the device.
+5. Click the "Save" button on selected conversations to save them to the device.
 <b>What if I want a different export/import format?</b>
 The app currently does not support other formats.
 However, you can submit an issue request on github or contribute.
 <b>Does this app send any of my data?</b>